-The Fire HD Kids Edition is an ideal first tablet for kids - it's robust and affordable, with an unbeatable replacement offer from Amazon.
-(They'll send you a new one if your kids break it, anytime within the first two years!).
-It's got a well thought out ability to let kids have a 'full' tablet experience while allowing parents lots of scope to set boundaries.
+The Fire HD Kids Edition is an ideal first tablet for bambinos – it’s robust and affordable, with an unbeatable replacement offer from Amazon.
+(They’ll send you a new one if your brats break it, anytime within the first two years!).
+It’s got a well thought out ability to let your offspring have a ‘full’ tablet experience while allowing parents lots of scope to set boundaries.

 There’s loads of education and entertainment to hand, and some welcome flexibility to go outside the Amazon ecosystem.